Kent (Ontario provincial electoral district)

-Kent was an electoral riding in southwestern Ontario, Canada.
+Kent was a provincial electoral district in Ontario, Canada.
 It was created in 1867 at the time of confederation.
 It was abolished in 1875 when it was split into Kent East and Kent West ridings.
 It was re-established in 1967 and then redistributed into Kent—Elgin in 1975.
 It was finally abolished in 1987 when it was merged into Essex—Kent.